SpotlightKid/python-rtmidi/README.rst

-RtMidi_ is a set of C++ classes which provides a concise and simple, cross-platform API (Application Programming Interface) for realtime MIDI input/output across Linux (ALSA & JACK), Macintosh OS X (CoreMidi & JACK), and Windows (Multimedia Library & Kernel Streaming) operating systems.
+RtMidi_ is a set of C++ classes which provides a concise and simple, cross-platform API (Application Programming Interface) for realtime MIDI input/output across Linux (ALSA & JACK), Macintosh OS X (CoreMidi & JACK), and Windows (Multimedia Library) operating systems.

 python-rtmidi is a Python binding for RtMidi implemented with Cython_ and provides a thin wrapper around the RtMidi C++ interface.
 The API is basically